 ● Discuss pre-order or reserved sale options – as well as their estimated delivery dates – or even similar models that are immediately available that meet their needs.

 ● Ensure the customer processes their lease buyout at your store and not through their captive finance company or another dealership.

 ● Capitalize on the opportunity for gross – and ensure you leave the customer with an incredibly positive experience that keeps them connected to your store into the future.

 3-Step Guide for Dealership F&I Success Amid Inventory Shortages

-While dwindling OEM incentives and tight new vehicle inventories are pushing some dealers to put off engaging their lease customers, increased competition and sky-high equity is emphasizing why it’s so important dealers stay in consistent communication with their audience.
+While some dealers are putting off engaging their lease customers until their inventory normalizes or OEM return, increased competition and sky-high equity is emphasizing why it’s so important dealers stay in consistent communication with their audience.

-Today, not engaging your customers – especially as they approach the end of their lease – could mean losing them for good.
-Proactively engaging customers to create a personalized end-of-lease action plan is key to preventing lease buybacks, maintaining future loyalty and maximizing dealership success.
+Not engaging your customers – especially as they approach the end of their lease – could mean losing them for good.
+Proactively engaging customers to create a personalized end-of-lease action plan is key to:

 Interested in learning how Mastermind can help your dealership stay a step ahead?
 Contact us for a free demo.